vinceskahan/v5wiki/Watts-and-lux.md

 Typically people care about illuminance for management of artificial lighting or light pollution, and the values are very low compared to values that can be read on a solar radiation sensor.
+Typically people care about solar radiation for photovoltaic panels and perhaps farming.
+The values of interest are generally high, some fraction of full sunlight.

 # Obtaining illuminance